Naʼvi language: Sound change

+Conventional notation uses + to denote a prefix that causes lenition.

 Lenition has its own significance when the plural prefix can optionally be omitted.
 In the above example, ayfo can be shortened to fo.
 Similarly, the plural of tsmukan "brother" can be smukan (from aysmukan).

+Since Naʼvi does not make the distinction between long and short vowels, if the application of an affix results in two of the same vowels in a row, it usually is shortened to one.
+There is also some nasal assimilation of place.
+Specific affixes listed hereafter will list there variants.
+Many prefixes combine with each other to form slight variants.

 Grammar

-Naʼvi has free word order.
+Naʼvi is a tripartite, primarily affixing agglutinative language.
+It has free word order.
 For example, the English "I see you" (a common greeting in Naʼvi) can be written as follows in Naʼvi: